 About the structure and biological function of Chol

 Structure.
-Cholesterol (Chol) is a type of sterol lipid.
+Cholesterol (Chol) belongs to the group of cholesterol lipids within the sterol lipids.
 Its structure consists of four linked hydrocarbon rings, the steroid structure.
 A hydrocarbon tail is linked to one end of the steroid, a hydroxyl group linked to the other end.